Couples who want to talk better

 Mediation with data, not empty advice

-You ask for help on a concrete conflict and, instead of "communicate better", you read: "your ZTPI scores high on past-negative, your partner on future; when you say ‘you never support me’, they are processing ‘what do we do tomorrow’.
+You ask for help on a concrete conflict and, instead of "communicate better", you read: "your ATP scores high on past-negative, your partner on future; when you say ‘you never support me’, they are processing ‘what do we do tomorrow’.
 Rephrase like this: …".

 What you are probably asking